 7. You are dipping into your savings to pay your monthly bills

 Any reputable financial advisor will tell you how important it is to have an emergency fund.
-If you are having trouble making payments and dipping into your savings, a phttps://www.freedomdebtrelief.com/what-we-do/rofessional debt relief company may be able to help get you back on track.
+If you are having trouble making payments and dipping into your savings, this is a sign that you are struggling financially.

-8. You are embarrassed about your debt and let people know about it
+8. You are embarrassed about your debt and afraid to let people know about it

-Struggling with debt isn’t uncommon, but many debtors are ashamed of their situations.
-They want to appear fine to the outside world, but debt can be a serious problem.
-The earlier it is addressed, the easier it is to recover from.
+Struggling with debt isn’t uncommon, but many debtors are ashamed of their situation.
+Debt is nothing to be ashamed of and the earlier it is addressed, the easier it is to recover.

 9. You sign up for every credit card that sends you an offer

 Every time you sign up for a new card, your credit gets pulled.
-If you are maxed out on your current cards, don’t rush to get a new one!
-Instead, spend some time to get your current accounts healthy.
+If you are maxed out on your current cards, rushing to get a new one is a clear warning sign of financial trouble.

 10. You worry constantly about your next paycheck or income source